huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 Here is the scCAT-seq 5' data and 3' data processing workflow.
 To see detail imformation of other data processing, please see `C1_CAGE_5_data_processing.sh`, `C1_STRT_5_data_processing.sh`, `Arguel_et_al_5_data_processing.sh` and `BAT-seq_3_data_processing.sh`.

-We have uploaded test data.
-Reader can download at [here](https://drive.google.com/open?id=1t8oLqAIWWy32yf5g3NOfKm10-i0pBITy) and [here](https://drive.google.com/open?id=1Z4xEVmkip3aq56Jp5k-0qBLmZ9oR-Lyk).
+We have uploaded test data and script .
+Reader can download at [here](https://drive.google.com/open?id=1l0Lg33OWHjVmQ38Z6UL_jmI0vEHgJ9_w).